 In extreme wet weather, Keppel Sands Road is prone to flooding near the Joskeleigh turnoff, and during prolonged monsoonal weather, the road can be impassable to all traffic for several days.

-Via Boat: An all-tide boat ramp is situated at Coorooman Creek, and a tidal ramp at Pumpkin Creek.
+Via Boat: Pumpkin Creek has a tidal boat ramp, while Coorooman Creek has an all-tide boat ramp and helipad for emergency services.
 The Coast Guard is located at South Head with access via Pumpkin Creek.

 Vehicles are not allowed on the beach except at the Coorooman Creek boat ramp for launching and retrieving boats.